 A neural network has:

-Both the hidden and the output layer contain nodes.
+Both the hidden and the output layers contain nodes.

 There are three steps to perform in any neural network:

-3. Minimize the loss function or the error term by using the backward propagation i.e the loss value is taken backwardly one by one each layer to update the weights in such a way that the error term is minimized.
+- Minimize the loss function or the error term by using the backward propagation, i.e., the loss value is taken backwardly one by one at each layer to update the weights so that the error term is minimized.

 10. What role do weights and bias play in a neural network?
 How are the weights initialized?

 Ans.
 It controls the strength of the connections between the neurons and determines the slope coefficients or the betas.
-Weights or interconnections transform the input data within the hidden layers of the network.
+Weights or interconnections transform the input data within the network’s hidden layers.
 The initial values of the weights (or betas) are randomly assigned between 0 and 1.

 Bias is the constant intercept term.
-It is the default value of the model when no inputs or independent variables are present.
+It is the model’s default value when no inputs or independent variables are present.

 11. What is forward and backward propagation?

-Forward and backward propagation is the way to adjust the weights or the betas.
+Forward and backward propagation is how to adjust the weights or the betas.

 In Forward propagation, the weight and biases are randomly initialized.
 Forward propagation is the process in which the inputs move from the hidden layer to the output layer, i.e., from left to right.
-In every hidden layer, the activation function’s output is calculated until the other layer is processed.
+The activation function’s output is calculated in every hidden layer until the other layer is processed.

-Backward propagation, go in the reverse order.
-First, adjust the output layer weights (keeping the weights of the input and hidden layers constant).
+Backward propagation goes in the reverse order.
+First, adjust the output layer weights (keeping the input and hidden layers weights constant).
 Relative to the forward propagation, the backward propagation converges faster to the optimal solution of minimized error term since going from the output to the hidden layer and then to the input later.

 Ans.
 The activation function transforms the inputs into the output by introducing non-linearity to the outcome of a neuron.
-It helps in deciding to activate or not activate a neuron by calculating the weighted sum with the bias with it.
+It helps in deciding to activate or not activate a neuron by calculating the weighted sum with the bias.

 Activating a neuron will enable the model output to be nonlinear.
 It is also known as the squashing function.
 Some of the commonly used activation functions are: